 - Identify when a taxpayer is required to file their federal income tax return,

 - Recognize the various penalties associated with filing a return or paying taxes late, and

 - Identify the tax responsibilities and treatment of income associated with a recently deceased taxpayer.

 CPE Credit: 2 CPE for CPAs and EAs

 Instructional Method: Self-Study

 NASBA Field of Study: Taxes

-Program Prerequisites: Basic understanding of federal tax code.
+Program Prerequisites: Basic understanding of federal income taxation and estate concepts.

 Advanced Preparation: None

 Revision Date: April 9, 2022